Therme Group: Therme Incheon (South Korea)

 Therme signed a memorandum of understanding with South Korean officials to develop a wellness complex in Incheon.The facility is expected to blend traditional bathing cultures with contemporary spa architecture.
 The new destination will be located within Songdo Golden Harbor, a 427,000-square-metre tourism and leisure district in Incheon.
 In this section of the “smart city”, a tourism and leisure complex is to be created, comprising hotels, accommodation facilities, shopping areas, as well as providing access for both cruise ships and car ferries.

+Therme Singapore

+Therme Singapore is a planned large-scale wellbeing destination located at Marina South Coastal in Singapore.
+In 2025, the Singapore Tourism Board awarded the site's development tender to Therme Group following a public procurement process.
+The project will occupy a four-hectare waterfront site adjacent to Marina Barrage and Gardens by the Bay.
+According to trade and regional tourism reporting, the development is expected to combine thermal bathing, spa and sauna facilities, and landscaped public areas designed to complement Singapore's existing urban green spaces.
+The destination is projected to welcome approximately two million visitors annually, with an estimated half originating from international markets.